Ruturajn/CAN-Peripheral-Loopback-Test-on-the-STM32F407-Discovery-Kit/README.md

 | PB8 | RX |
 | PB9 | TX |

-For the 120-ohm termination, connect the CAN_H to a point on the breadboard.
-Then take a resistor or a combination of resistors that make up 120-ohms and connect the other end to
-CAN_L, whih is brought onto the breadboard from the SN65HVD230 module.
+For the 120-ohm termination, connect the CAN_H from the SN65HVD230 module to a point on the breadboard.
+Then take a resistor or a combination of resistors that make up 120-ohms and connect the other end to CAN_L, whih is brought onto the breadboard from the SN65HVD230 module.
 On the module, connet the CAN_H to CAN_L with a female-female jumper wire.
 Please see the picture above for a better understanding.